-“I will wish you a good day and trouble you no more.”
-James offered his hand, though she chose to ignore it.
+“I’ll wish you good day and trouble you no more.”
+James offered his hand, but she ignored it.
 “Do we have an agreement?”

 Elizabeth held his gaze for a moment.
 She pursed her lips, and a hint of a dimple lurked at the corners.
 “Agreed.”